 Femur Shaft Fractures (Broken Thighbone)

 Your thighbone (femur) is the longest and strongest bone in your body.
 Because the femur is so strong, it usually takes a lot of force to break it.
-Car crashes, for example, are the number one cause of femur fractures.
+Motor vehicle collisions, for example, are the number one cause of femur fractures.

 Types of Femoral Shaft Fractures

 Femur fractures vary greatly, depending on the force that causes the break.
-The pieces of bone may line up correctly or be out of alignment (displaced), and the fracture may be closed (skin intact) or open (the bone has punctured the skin).
+The pieces of bone may line up correctly (stable fracture) or be out of alignment (displaced fracture).
+The skin around the fracture may be intact (closed fracture) or the bone may puncture the skin (open fracture).